webpack --env prod

 });

 Optimize any chunk assets.
-The assets are stored in compilation.assets
+The assets are stored in compilation.assets.
+A

 compilation.hooks